 Respondents are left with a measurement card, which details the readings taken on the day of the survey.
-The card also provides information on interpreting the blood pressure measurement and where the respondent can go for further information or advice.

 Several techniques are used to ensure the quality of the objective measurement equipment.
-Interviewers report faulty equipment to CBG management and replacements are supplied immediately.
+Interviewers report faulty equipment to CBG management, and replacements are supplied immediately.
 Equipment is also checked by CBG management at least twice every year in the field.